How Much Should I Feed My Baby? | The Nourished Child

 She cries or shakes her head “no.”

+Your baby’s hunger and fullness cues indicate appetite and are an essential part of the feeding process.
 If you delay your baby’s meal because it isn’t “time to eat” yet, you may be ignoring a growth spurt and the natural increase of hunger that accompanies it.

-Trying to feed your child more when she is signaling to you she’s done has the potential to interfere with this natural ability to self-regulate food consumption.
+Trying to feed your child more when they are signaling to you they’re done has the potential to interfere with this natural ability to self-regulate food consumption.
+This is called forcing or pressure to eat.

-If you want to know portion sizes for a 10 month old and beyond, you can work from the 8 month old portions and start with a small amount of food initially, and pay attention to your baby’s appetite cues.
+If you want to know portion sizes for a 10-month-old and beyond, you can work from the 8-month-old portions and start with a small amount of food initially, and pay attention to your baby’s appetite cues.

+Generally, begin with a tablespoon or two of food.
 As your baby grows, you may start with larger amounts.

-Small portions are a good guideline of how much food to give to your baby, they aren’t a definitive meal plan, per se.
+Appetite cues are the most important indicators for offering more food or stopping the feeding session.
+Small portions are a good guideline of how much food to give to your baby, but they aren’t a definitive meal plan, per se.

-They will govern the ultimate amount of food he or she eats at mealtime.
+Follow your baby’s cues.
+They’ll govern the ultimate amount of food he or she eats at mealtime.

 [Read more about Starter Portions.]